amald94/kijiji_etl_azure/README.md

 - Upload the scraped data to Azure data lake
 - Process the data using spark using Azure Databricks
 - Save the processed data back to Azure Data Lake
-- Create dashboard uisng the processed data
+- Analyze the data
-- Build a ML model to predict the rent in a city within GTA based on the data we collected
++ Item B
+    + Item B 1

 # overall DAG
 <img src="screenshot/dag.png" />